HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

     The [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) API is ubiquitous in browsers, but available only in current versions of server side JavaScript environments like NodeJS (so check your documentation).

-We will look at three functions that can give you a headstart
+We will look at three functions that can give you a head start.

 ## URL collection

-Instead of sprinkling URLs across the JS functions, I use a global objects to abstract them away:
+Instead of sprinkling URLs across the JS functions, use global objects to abstract them away:

 ```js
 const urls = {